-Read about how JM was successfully represented by O’Brien Criminal & Civil Solicitors after being charged with several criminal offences, including refused entry to licensed premises.
+Read about how JM got successful representation by O’Brien Criminal & Civil Solicitors after facing charges of several criminal offences, including refused entry to licensed premises.

-Client and friend refused entry into licensed premises
+Client and friend refused entry to licensed premises

 At approximately 1am on the night in question, JM attempted to enter a licensed premises with his friend.
-Both JM and his friend were refused entry to the licensed premise due to their level of intoxication.
+Both JM and his friend were refused entry to licensed premises due to their level of intoxication.

-JM’s friend began arguing with the security guard which led to the police approaching the two men.
-The police officer attempted to explain the legislation regarding being refused entry to the friend.
+Subsequently, JM’s friend began arguing with the security guard which led to the police approaching the two men.
+The police officer attempted to explain the legislation regarding refused entry to the friend.

-Meanwhile, they observed JM swearing to the security guard and approached him.
-It was alleged that JM began swearing at the police officers.
+Meanwhile, they observed JM swearing at the security guard and approached him.
+They alleged that JM began swearing at the police officers.

 Client charged with range of offences after interaction with police